 A great logo, now more than ever, must cut through an awful lot of noise.
 The art lies in working out exactly how you do that.
-As with branding trends and typography trends, knowing which logo trends are proving popular with audiences right now is a useful tool – whether you want to capitalise on a trend, give one your own take or do something completely different.
+As with branding trends, typography trends, and graphic design trends in general, knowing which logo trends are proving popular with audiences right now is a useful tool – whether you want to capitalise on a trend, give one your own take or do something completely different.

 Here we're taking a look back at the trends that shaped logo design in 2017 to forecast the biggest trends of 2018.
 There's a lot of overlap in the logo design trends we've picked out here.
 Some logos – the best of them – used two or three trends.